-- The Committee has not moved off of the zero interest rate policy so far, despite standard policy rule recommendations. - In this sense, the Committee is already exhibiting considerable patience. - Some recent Taylor rules feature "time-varying $r^$ ." † - However, this is not how Taylor-type rules have been implemented in the past. - The empirical properties of time-varying $r^$ are largely unknown.
+- The Committee has not moved off of the zero interest rate policy so far, despite standard policy rule recommendations. - In this sense, the Committee is already exhibiting considerable patience. - Some recent Taylor rules feature "time-varying $r^$ ." - However, this is not how Taylor-type rules have been implemented in the past: Time-varying r\ rules are untested.